ruilisi/rails-pangu/README.md

 #### 🚀 Redis

 Is there any web project isn't using `redis` as a faster and sometimes easier way of storing data?
 Well, if there isn't,  just replace it!

-#### 🚀 Mailgun

-Mailgun is an online service that provides a set of APIs for sending, receiving, tracking and storing email.

 ## Build, Run, Test